kip4you/docs-site/_pages/docs/anonymous-task.md

     }
 ```

-With this we finished the necessary changes for te Controller in the Anonymous Task.
-The next step is to implement te public methods that we create (loadContextPublic, claimPublic and completePublic).
+With this we finished the necessary changes for the Controller in the Anonymous Task.
+The next step is to implement the public methods that we create (loadContextPublic, claimPublic and completePublic).
 To do this we'll go to the Service located in:

 ![Location of the Service in the backend](./assets/images/anonymous-task/ServiceMarcado.png){:style="display:block; margin-left:auto; margin-right:auto"}